SimonJackson24/AMSLPR/docs/error_handling_module_implementation.md

 ## Overview

-The Error Handling module provides comprehensive error tracking, logging, and notification capabilities for the AMSLPR system.
+The Error Handling module provides comprehensive error tracking, logging, and notification capabilities for the VisiGate system.
 It ensures that errors are properly captured, logged, and that administrators are notified of critical issues, enabling quick resolution and minimizing system downtime.

 ## Module Structure